Mobile Billing UX.UI Design

 3M RepairStack Billables is application that helps auto body shops create invoices for 3M materials.

-After a major mobile release in late 2024, mobile invoicing increased 150%, revealing new opportunities to support users creating invoices away from their desks.
+After a major mobile release in late 2024, mobile invoicing grew 150 percent.

 3M RepairStack Billables Invoicing is application that helps auto body shops create invoices for 3M materials.